Simone-Scalella/Progetto_NewGenerationDB/README.md

+# ISWC Submission Repository

-# sc
+# Content

+- `Appendix.pdf`: Appendix of the submission.
-- `experiments-set-up-docker`: docker profiles for setting up the experiments;
+- `experiments-set-up-docker`: docker profiles for setting up the experiments.

-- `experiments`: experiments folder, for invoking the `obda-mixer` under different profiles.
+- `experiments`: experiments folder, for invoking the `obda-mixer` under the different profiles initialized in the docker.